HackYourFutureBelgium/curriculum/modules/separation-of-concerns.md

 * Adding JavaScript into your sites will make them much more complicated.
 Complexity is the eternal nemesis of software development!
 Mastering _Separation of Concerns_ will earn you your white belt in conquering complexity.
 * HTML & CSS are quite visual technologies, with a little help from the inspector it's possible to have a nearly-complete understanding of what's going on.
 JavaScript is quite different!
 While HTML & CSS control what you _see_ on the page, JavaScript controls what you can't see -> _data stored in memory_.
 Learning to visualize program memory and learning a _notional machine_ for how JavaScript steps through your programs are the ground-works for effective programming, problem solving, and debugging.
 * It's nice to build sites that look nice, but at some point you'll want to build projects that _do_ something as well.
 Using _DOM input_, _DOM output_, _event listeners_ and _handler functions_ you'll learn how to create user interfaces for your core JS logic functions.
+* Manipulating arrays and objects can get quite complicated using only loops and conditionals.
+You're much more likely to make mistakes, and you code will be harder to understand the next time you try to read it.
+Learn how to use native JS _Array & Object methods_ for easier coding and debugging.

 ## What you can Build

 Beautiful, accessible, responsive web pages that accept user input, process it with your JS functions, and display the result for the user.

+## Tech Stack

+What's new in this module?

+* JavaScript
+  * Array methods
+  * Iterating over objects and arrays
+  * Planning and testing solutions to coding challenges
+* The DOM
+  * Event Listeners and Handlers
+  * Reading and Writing from DOM element properties

 ## New Frontiers